bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 10:31 AM CT, April 24</p>
+<p class="updated_time"> Latest data: 10:47 AM CT, April 24</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 71°, which is 9° *colder* than yesterday.
-Tomorrow is expected to be 0° **warmer** than today.
+Today's high is 70°, which is 10° *colder* than yesterday.
+Tomorrow is expected to be 1° **warmer** than today.

 Currently:

-- 69°
+- 70°
-- Drizzle
+- Overcast
-- 87% humidity
+- 74% humidity
-- 8 mph wind
+- 10 mph wind
-- 96% cloud cover
+- 88% cloud cover
 - 42 AQI 🟩
 - 0.12 inches of rain expected in the next 48 hours